marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 * file size
 * orientation

 As an example, we will use the [artwork guidelines](http://www.plosone.org/static/figureGuidelines#figures) from PLOS ONE, for which more details are listed [here](http://www.plosone.org/static/figureSpecifications).

-For `tiff` images the requirements are as follows:
+For `.tiff` images, the requirements are as follows:

-* __width:__ 8.30 cm (one column images), 17.35 (two column images)
+* __width:__ 8.30 cm (one-column images), 17.35 (two-column images)
 * __maximum height:__ 23.35 cm (caption will not fit on the same page then)
 * __minimum resolution:__ 300 ppi
 * __compression:__ LZW
 * __color mode:__ RGB (millions of colors), 8 bits per channel
 * __background:__ white, not transparent
 * __layers:__ a single layer called "Background"
-* __text:__ font types Arial, Times or Symbol 6 - 12 pt
+* __font type, size:__ Arial, Times or Symbol, 6 to 12 pt
 * __lines:__ line width between 0.5 to 1.5 pt
 * __white space:__ a 2 pt white space around each figure is recommended
 * __file size:__ 10 MB max
-* __orientation:__ up to the author

-Additionally, some general remarks on software related issues can be found [here](http://www.plosone.org/static/figureInstructions).
-From the latter I quote:
+Additionally, some general remarks on software related issues can be found [here](http://www.plosone.org/static/figureInstructions), in which it reads:

 > Numerous programs can create figures but are not dedicated to working with graphics.
 These may be limited in their capability to create TIFFs or EPSs that comply with PLOS specifications.
 Such applications include ChemDraw, Haploview, PyMol, R, ImageMagick, Corel Draw, GeneSpring, Matlab, Origin, Prism, Sigmaplot, and Stata.
 To create a high-quality TIFF from images created in other applications, use the instructions below to convert to PDF and then to TIFF or EPS.

-This basically means that we should not directly export our graphics from R to either `tiff` or `eps` (the only two file formats accepted by PLOS ONE), but rather save them as a `pdf` and then follow [this guide](http://www.plosone.org/static/figureInstructions#convertingfigs) on how to convert the `pdf` to acceptable `tiff` or `eps` formats.
-Here, we will cover all of these, so whether you send an original R `tiff` or convert it from the R `pdf` is completely up to you.
+This basically means that we should not directly export our graphics from R to either `.tiff` or `.eps` (the only two file formats accepted by PLOS ONE), but rather save them as `.pdf` and then follow [this guide](http://www.plosone.org/static/figureInstructions#convertingfigs) on how to convert the `.pdf` to the accepted formats.
+Here, we will cover all of these, so whether you send an original R `.tiff` or convert it from the R `.pdf` is completely up to you.

-Ok, so let's start with the `tiff` device...
+Okay, so let's start with the `tiff()` device...

 ## Tagged Image File Format

-In all of the following chapters we will first create very basic **lattice** and **ggplot2** plot objects:
+In all of the following chapters, we will use very basic **lattice** and **ggplot2** plot objects:

 ```r